alphagov/govuk-developer-docs/source/manual/manage-ruby-dependencies.html.md

 #### Audit Dependabot PRs

-We have the [govuk-dependencies app][app] to monitor outstanding Dependabot PRs on govuk repos.
+We have the [seal][app] to monitor outstanding Dependabot PRs on GDS repos.

 ### Security